 Can my loved one still take medications while at the Center?

 Yes.
 Medications are administered at lunchtime by a registered nurse from Atlantic Visiting Nurse.
 A doctor’s order is necessary, our medication waver must be signed.
 The medication must be in a non-expired container from the pharmacy exactly marked with the medication inside.
 We only hold enough meds for the days per month that the member is attending.
-There is no fee for this service.

 Is financial assistance available for adult day care services?

 Financial assistance may be available through the County Respite Program and the New Jersey Adult Day Services Program for Persons with Alzheimer’s Disease or Related Dementia.